houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 2. We can argue that a DFA has a form of memory - its states and transitions.
 However, that memory is finite and bounded.
 A DFA cannot store arbitrary strings.

 3. JavaScript also permits forward referencing by matching the empty string.
 Moreover, JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
 We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

-5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all theoretical regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

 8. Nondeterministic PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.